ElizabethA01/Drum-Kit-/README.md

 # Drum-Kit-

 I built a drum kit website using HTML, CSS, JS using DOM.
+This was a really fun project to work on.

 # How to play